srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

 Configuration
 *************

-To configure srsRAN Project to enable handover between cells, the following steps must be taken:
+To configure |project_name| to enable handover between cells, the following steps must be taken:

   - Add the two cells to the ``cells`` list
   - Update the ``cu_cp`` ``mobility`` options